practicalli/engineering-playbook/docs/source-control/index.md

 # Source Control

-Managing code changes is an important part of maintaining a usable code base and is an essential step to having a robust development workflow.
+Managing code changes is an important part of maintaining a usable code base and an essential step to having a robust development workflow.

 Versioning code tracks all the changes over the life of a project, providing an audit trail of change.

 ## Git

-Git is the defacto tool to manage code and other text artifacts of a project.
+Git is the defacto tool to manage code and other artifacts of a project.

+A Git project is created locally for a new project, in the `.git` directory.
+Changes are included in the local repository, first by adding to a staged state using `git add`, then committing to the local repository using `git commit`

-Git uses a distributed model for sharing changes which also encourages branching to support easily experimenting with changes.
+Git uses a distributed model for sharing changes and also encourages branching to support easily experimentation.

-## GitHub and GitLab

-Code sharing services support Git and also add pull requests to enable people to contribute to projects they are not maintainers for.
-This is especially useful for open source projects, allowing the community to contribute.

 !!!
+HINT "Collective Ownership of Code"
+    The distributed nature of Git supports and encourages collective ownership of the project code, as all developers take responsibility for the project assets

+???
+"Conventional Commits - a structure for commit messages"
+    [Conventional commits specification](https://www.conventionalcommits.org/) is an easy set of rules for describing the features, fixes, and breaking changes made in commit messages.
+This convention creates an explicit commit history which is simple to process with automated tools, e.g. highlighting breaking changes.

+???
 INFO "Emoji guide for commit messages and pull requests"
     [gitmoji](https://gitmoji.dev/) provides an interactive search for emoji that can be used with Git commit messages and pull request descriptions & templates

     [emojipedia](https://emojipedia.org/github) provides a wider support for emoji across multiple services

-!!!
-HINT "Collective Ownership of Code"
-    The distributed nature of Git supports and encourages collective ownership of the project code, as all developers take responsibility for the project assets
+## Code Sharing Services

+Git is used to efficiently share changes to a project via a repository on the shared service, with either public or private access.

+Contributions are made by pushing commits directly to the remote repository by maintainers of the project, using `git push`.
+Shared contributions to the repository can be obtained by anyone who has access using `git pull`.

+Pull Requests (PRs) include a review step to contributions, optionally with continuous integration workflows.
+Pull Requests also allow people other than the project maintainers to contribute to a repository, especially useful for open source projects.

+[GitHub](https://github.com/){target=_blank .md-button} [GitLab](https://gitlab.com/){target=_blank .md-button} [BitBucket](https://bitbucket.com/){target=_blank .md-button}

 ## Access remote repositories

 Sharted Git repositories can be accessed via HTTPS or SSH URL.

-SSH approach is typically more secure, especially as the files holding your keys on disk are encrypted.
-SSH connections can be tunnelled through HTTPS if connecting to a remote repository via a very restricted firewall.
+SSH uses [Public-key_cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) where a private key securely encrypts information and a public key validates the identity of a commit.

 HTTPS connection requires a personal access token is required (GitHub blocks HTTP access via password).
 A personal access token can be create with limited access, only allowing access to specific services and information.